skrattaren/apf.rst/apf.rst

   then there was indeed a storm, and the candle she used as a beacon blew out, and the Gods couldn't hear his prayers over the noise of the storm, and so he drowned, and the next morning she saw his body and drowned herself as well.
-Read Christopher Marlowe's "`Hero and Leander`_" for more details.
+Read Christopher Marlowe's **Hero and Leander** for more details.

 - [p.
 133/109] "'Why, lordship, we drink scumble, for preference.'"